 Eight aims flow from the Vision, summarised in the diagram opposite and explained in more detail in the paragraphs that follow.

 There are significant connections and overlaps between the aims.
 The first two aims have a strong relationship between each other – for example, adapting to climate changes will have positive benefits for health.
 But they are also heavily dependent on the other six which is why we have shown them in the diagram as ‘wrapped around’ the Vision.
 For example, a strong economy will help to raise average incomes and enable more people to access the housing market, more efficient public transport should reduce car use which will reduce carbon emissions and improve air quality.
-Meeting all of the aims will contribute to creating a healthy city.
+Meeting all of the aims will contribute to creating a healthy city and ensure that the Plan makes the maximum possible contribution to the overall social value of the city.

 For each aim, we also identify a number of more specific objectives for the Sheffield Plan.

-Figure 1: Sheffield Plan- Aims and Objectives
+Figure 1: Sheffield Plan- Vision and Aims